City Guides

 Primary and secondary schools

-The Central Okanagan Public Schools district (School District 23) is the main public board serving Kelowna and the surrounding area, with elementary, middle, and secondary schools offering French Immersion, Advanced Placement (AP), and International Baccalaureate (IB) programs.
+The Central Okanagan Public Schools district (School District 23) is the main public board serving Kelowna, with elementary, middle, and secondary schools offering French Immersion, Advanced Placement (AP), and International Baccalaureate (IB) programs.
+For families who want alternatives, Aberdeen Hall Preparatory School runs preschool through Grade 12, while Kelowna Christian School and St. Joseph Catholic School offer faith-based education with smaller classes.

 Higher education

-Okanagan College offers applied programs in business, trades, health, technologies, and continuing studies, with campuses in Kelowna, Penticton, Vernon, and Salmon Arm feeding the local workforce.
+The University of British Columbia’s Okanagan Campus (UBCO) is a research-intensive university with programs across arts, sciences, engineering, nursing, education, and management.
+Okanagan College offers applied programs in business, trades, health, and technologies, with campuses in Kelowna, Penticton, Vernon, and Salmon Arm feeding the local workforce.

 Healthcare in Kelowna